clux/magic-forest/README.md

 TL;DR benchmarks results.

-- C++ rewrite is just as fast as original.
-- JS rewrite is just a lot shorter and slightly faster.
-- C++ version is roughly 34 times faster than the JS version.
+- c++14 with gcc 7 is is roughly 38 times faster than node 6.11
+- c++14 with gcc 7 is roughly 10% faster than c++14 with llvm 4